CanBul/recompy/Readme.md

 ### set_hyperparameters():
 A method to set hyperparameters for searching parameter space.
-Arguments:
+Arguments are:
 1. initialization_method
   1. random ( default )
   2. he
   3. random
 2. max_epoch
 Available initialization techniques are: Random initializer, Normal initializer and He initializer. init_mean and init_sd parameters are used in Normal Initializer as mean and standard deviation.